JaneliaSciComp/SongExplorer/README.md

 # Installation #

 SongExplorer can be run on all three major platforms.
 The installation procedure is different on each due to various support of the technologies used.
-We recommend using Singularity on Linux and Apple Macintosh, and Conda on Microsoft Windows.
+We recommend using Singularity on Linux and Apple Macintosh, and Docker on Microsoft Windows.
 Training your own classifier is fastest with an Nvidia graphics processing unit (GPU).

 TensorFlow, the machine learning framework from Google that SongExplorer uses, supports Ubuntu, Mac and Windows.
-The catch is that TensorFlow (and Nvidia) currently doesn't support GPUs on Macs.
+The catch is that Nvidia (and hence TensorFlow) currently doesn't support GPUs on Macs.
 So while using a pre-trained classifier would be fine on a Mac, because inference is just as fast on the CPU, training your own would be ~10x slower.

 Docker, a popular container framework which provides an easy way to deploy software across platforms, supports Linux, Mac and Windows, but only supports